tsugliani/freebox-revolution-monitoring/README.md

 # Step 1: Register an app with the Freebox device

-First thing to do is to register an app, to generate a specific App Token.
+First thing to do is to register an app, to generate a specific `freebox_app_token`.

 Use the `freebox_register_app.py` script.